-There are a total of six hotels on Jumeirah beach in this complex and it contains some of the best Jumeirah hotels in Dubai.
-In fact, these are some of the best luxury hotels in Dubai full stop, for families and couples.
+There’s a total of six hotels on Jumeirah beach in this complex, and it contains some of the best Jumeirah hotels in Dubai.
+In fact, these are some of the best luxury hotels in Dubai for families and couples.
 These are not the only Jumeirah hotels in Dubai as there are Jumeirah hotels both by the beach and in the city.
 But the Madinat Jumeirah really does offer the very best in hospitality in Dubai.

 In fact, there are six hotels within the Madinat Jumeirah on Jumeirah beach, which include Burj Al Arab Jumeirah, Jumeirah Beach Hotel, Jumeirah Al Naseem At Madinat Jumeirah, Jumeirah Al Qasr At Madinat Jumeirah, Jumeirah Dar Al Masyaf At Madinat Jumeirah, Jumeirah Mina A` Salam At Madinat Jumeirah.

-In a less appealing location in the city, there is city Jumeirah Creekside Hotel, Jumeirah Emirates Towers, Jumeirah Living World Trade Centre Residence.
-Interestingly Jumeirah Creekside Hotel, Jumeirah Emirates Towers ARE linked to Madinat Jumeirah so provide the cheapest way to access the facilities of this complex if you don’t mind the minibus ride.
+In a less appealing location in the city, there is the Jumeirah Creekside Hotel, Jumeirah Emirates Towers, and Jumeirah Living World Trade Centre Residence.
+Interestingly Jumeirah Creekside Hotel, Jumeirah Emirates Towers ARE linked to Madinat Jumeirah, so provide the cheapest way to access the facilities of this complex if you don’t mind the minibus ride.

 Typically, our free benefits at luxury hotels include:

 - Complimentary Welcome Gift

 - $100 USD equivalent Hotel experiential credit per room per stay